Sonophoto/sioo/BUILD.README.md

 Look in the `[prefix]/sioo/out` directory.
 These are supposed to be the latest stable versions, ready to use on GNU/Linux libc systems.

-It is perfectly reasonable to want to make a custom build, read on:
+_It is perfectly reasonable to want to make a custom build so read on:_

 ###Overview